Fertilizing Milkweed

 How to Fertilize Milkweed

-The easiest way to support Milkweed plants is to amend the soil with organic compost or fertilizer.
-Milkweed is not a heavy feeder; providing quality, nutrient-rich soil will support plenty of new growth.
-The ideal soil mix will be fertile and slightly acidic.
-Balanced, water-soluble fertilizer is another option to help Milkweed plants grow.
-Increasing fertilizer dosage to encourage more growth can be tempting, but over-fertilizing plants can be a problem.
-Applying a large dose of fertilizer may cause fertilizer burn or even kill the plant.
+The easiest way to support Milkweed plants is to amend the soil with organic matter.
+Milkweed is not a heavy feeder; providing slightly acidic, nutrient-rich soil will support plenty of new growth.
+In containers, the ideal potting mix will be loose, fertile, and slightly acidic.

 Best Time To Fertilize Milkweed

 Early in the growing season is the best time to feed Milkweed plants.
-Mix in organic compost or manure when planting new plants, or top-dress the soil for established plants.
-A single application of fertilizer in the spring is enough to support the plant throughout the growing season.
+Mix in organic compost or manure when planting new plants, or top-dress the soil with organic matter for established plants.
+A single application of a slow-release fertilizer in the spring is enough to support the plant throughout the growing season.

 asclepias-syriaca-opening-buds.jpg